SUSE/doc-unversioned/trento/migration/sso-integration.md

    OIDC_BASE_URL=<OIDC_BASE_URL>
    ```

-1. Optionally, add the OIDC callback URL to the configuration:
+1. Optionally, add the OIDC callback URL to the configuration.
+This can be useful if for some reason the default callback URL cannot be used, for example, if `http` is used instead of `https`.
+Use the next variable for that:
-   // reason why you would need that?

     ```
     OIDC_CALLBACK_URL=<OIDC_CALLBACK_URL>